 develop a respect for the materials and equipment they handle with regard to their own, and other children’s safety;

 develop an enthusiasm and enjoyment of scientific learning and discovery.

-At Laburnum Primary School. children have weekly lessons in Science throughout Key Stage 1 and 2, using various programmes of study and a wide range of resources.
+At Laburnum Primary School, children have weekly lessons in Science throughout Key Stage 1 and 2, following Developing Experts as the primary scheme of learning.
 Due importance is given to the use of correct scientific vocabulary, and links are made with the statistics elements of the maths curriculum.
 In Early years, science is taught through the children learning about the world around them in their learning through play.
 A range of enrichment opportunities are provided in Science, including Science curriculum days, visits from "real life" science professionals, learning in our local environment and educational visits such as the National Space Centre.

 We aim for our Science curriculum to provide the children with the confidence and motivation to continue to further develop their scientific knowledge and skills in the next stage of their education and life experiences.